 - Intensive Prepared Childbirth—This eight-hour course discusses topics including the signs and symptoms of labor, breathing and relaxation during labor, benefits of a labor coach and medical intervention during delivery—including C-section.
-At the end of the course, you will take a guided tour of The Baby Suites at Brandon Regional Hospital.
+At the end of the course, you will take a guided tour of The Baby Suites at HCA Florida Brandon Hospital.

 To register for one of our childbirth education classes, please call us at (813) 653-1065 or register online.

 We are committed to providing full-service patient care, which is why we now use innovative telemedicine technology to monitor mom and baby.
 This technology allows your obstetrician to remotely access patient information, such as fetal heart rate and maternal contraction patterns.